afunnydev/tinysociety/content/articles/2023-04-01-9-tiny-house-bed-ideas-for-a-cozy-bedroom.md

 If you settle for a murphy bed, you can eliminate the loft sleeping space entirely, which leaves you ample storage space in the vertical niche.
 This also means that your main floor converts into a sleeping area, allowing you to even squeeze in a king mattress.

 Some queen-size murphy beds are built with a couch in front, with the bed folding over the couch sitting area when needed.
+You can find well-made [hardwood bedroom furniture](https://penndutchfurniturestore.com/product-category/bedroom/), like wall beds made by specialty craftsmen, online.
+This guarantees that your furniture will stay structurally sound throughout your life.

 2. ### Loft bedroom